Neproxx/ID2223-LikeItOrNot/README.md

 ### Handling imbalances

-The massive imbalance between top posts low quality posts makes training difficult.
+The massive imbalance between the number of likes on top posts and on low quality posts makes training very difficult.
 XGBoost offers only a selected number of objective functions like mean squared error or mean squared log error.
 The former biases heavily towards posts with few likes so that there are no predictions beyond 200 likes (even though they can have up to 100,000 likes).
 The latter biases towards posts with many likes such that almost no posts have less than 50 likes (even though most have).
 A tradeoff like mean absolute error is not possible, as this metric is not twice differentiable.

-For that reason, we introduce a weight for every sample x in the training set that is the reciprocal of the number of likes: $w(x) = 1/x_{likes}$.
-With this weighting, the model prioritizes to correctly predict whether a post will have a small, medium or large number of likes.
-It fails to correctly predict differences in large number of likes, e.g. distinguishing 10.000 from 25.000.
-However, the user would not care about how successful his post is as long as it is successful and thus this approach is superior to one where a post is often falsely predicted as successful.
+For that reason, we introduce a weight for every sample x in the training set that is the reciprocal of the number of likes to the power of 9/8: $w(x) = 1/\sqrt[8]{x^9_{likes}}$.
+After extensive experimentation we noticed that the sample weights $w(x) = 1/x_{likes}$ and $w(x) = 1/x_{likes^2}$ suffer from the same problems as the metrics described in the previous section, as they bias too heavily.
+On the other hand, the proposed sample weighting allows the model to predict up to 2000 number of likes while being very conservative in outputting high numbers.
+This is enough to distinguish top performing posts and bad posts which is the original question the user is interested in.
+In general, the prediction can be seen as a lower bound on the number of likes to be expected instead of the exact number of likes.

 It should be noted though, that common error metrics (e.g. R2) will exhibit large errors with this approach that may lead one to the false conclusion that the model was not powerful enough.
 Below you can see the comparison of predicted vs actual values for a model with and without the described weighting.
 The green line indicates a perfect prediction and the blue lines show the areas of highest point densities.
 The right plots differ only in terms of log scale for the x and y axis.

-**Predicted vs actual `without sample weighting` (unweighted R2=0.801)**
+**Predicted vs actual `without sample weighting` (R2=0.801)**

 <img src="media/predictions_without_sample_weighting.png" alt="model weight comparison" width="750"/>

-**Predicted vs actual with samples `weighted by inverse number of likes` (unweighted R2=-0.016)**
+**Predicted vs actual with samples `weighted by inverse number of likes` (R2=0.04)**

 <img src="media/predictions_with_inverse_likes_weighting.png" alt="model weight comparison" width="750"/>